Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 - Foam Wedge

-When it comes to designing your stencil, there are a few things to keep in mind.
+When designing your stencil, consider a few things.
 First, consider the size and complexity of your design.

-If this is your first time using freezer paper stenciling, it may be best to start with a simple design.
+If this is your first time using freezer paper stenciling, starting with a simple design may be best.

 Or choose from any of my Free Svgs from my Shop!

-Next, think about the placement of your design on the t-shirt.
+Next, consider the placement of your design on the t-shirt.
 Do you want it front and center or off to the side?
-Take some time to visualize how the design will look on the finished product before proceeding.
+Before proceeding, take some time to visualize how the design will look on the finished product.

-If you use Silhouette Studio or a different design software, your steps may be different.
+Your steps may differ if you use Silhouette Studio or a different design software.

 The first step is to upload the file into your cutter software.